Geothermal New Zealand | A Complete Guide

 Best hikes to do in Rotorua Geothermal Park

 Wander amongst New Zealand geysers on one of these incredible walks.

-Another option to maximise your geothermal experience is the walk to Sulfur Point.
+Maximise your geothermal experience with a walk to Sulfur Point.
 Located on the outskirts of downtown Rotorua, you’ll be immersed in an otherworldly landscape.
 As you walk along the boardwalk, you’ll see steaming vents and mud pools.
 The walk will take up to 2 hours to reach Motutara Point (Sulphur Bay).

 Redwood Memorial Grove Track

 This 1 hour walk takes you through the magnificent giants of the Whakarewarewa Forest, the redwoods.
 The California native trees stand at 236m tall.
 Lose yourself gazing into the crystal clear water of the Dead Tree Swamp and gazing upwards at the towering trees.
 You’ll get to enjoy this walk on your Sweet North tour.

 Visit Te Puia

 A visit to Te Puia is a must if you are visiting Rotorua.
 There you’ll see Pōhutu, the largest active geyser in the southern hemisphere, Purapurawhetu mud pool and the geothermal hot pool Ngāraratuatara.
 You can also embrace Maori culture in Te Puia by enjoying a traditional hāngi feast, whereby the food is cooked in a large pit dug into the ground and heated by hot rocks.
 You can also see a cultural performance where stories of the past are beautifully told through song and dance.

 Go on a jade discovery tour

 In Rotorua, you can enjoy a free guided tour of one of the workshops which carves pounamu (jade) by hand.
 You’ll learn the rich history of the precious material and the influences behind the designs.